 Today, after Emptiness has retired more than 13 billions years ago, when She could not cope with the rotating (spinning) number circles, a conscious observer sits in the center of the now rather compact system of interlaced horn tori, measuring the world around him.
-Together with the horn tori he and all particles assembling him perform the revolution ('torsion') of all torus bulges respectively the rolling along the imaginary common axis of all tori, like a three dimensional symmetric yo-yo.
+Together with the horn tori he and all particles assembling him perform the revolution ('torsion') of all torus bulges respectively the rolling along the imaginary common axis of all tori, like a three-dimensional symmetric yo-yo or Diabolo toy.

 Additionally he and all his particles perform the rotation.
 Rotation means spinning around the axis of symmetry through the center of the horn tori.
 Revolution is the rolling of the torus bulge along this axis, combined with the locomotion on the axis.

-(A German artist invented a toy that demonstrates this combination of movements.
+(German artist Jochen Valett invented a toy that demonstrates this combination of movements.
 See this demonstration, and/or this one.)

 Every observer sits in such a center of interlaced horn tori, with slightly different set of tori.
 When rolling along the imaginary axis, the horn tori change their sizes, they become bigger or smaller, determined by rotation and revolution.
 To bring two observers to a common point (same center), they have to adjust the size of their respective tori to finally being identic.